spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/customer-account-management-feature-walkthrough/customer-module-overview-reference-information.md

 ## Customer experience

 Spryker consistently delivers the scalable operating system without coupling it to a project infrastructure.
 As a consequence, the project should take care of the impact of the **Customer Delete** functionality on customer experience.
-Read more about session sensitive actions in [Migration Guide - Customer](/docs/scos/dev/module-migration-guides/migration-guide-customer.html).
+Read more about session-sensitive actions in [Migration Guide - Customer](/docs/scos/dev/module-migration-guides/migration-guide-customer.html).

 ### Case insensitive queries for email